cd9/gradient-mosaic-generator/README.md

   - For each blank tile:
     - Place the candidate tile with the minimum sum of RGB differences between it's left, upper, and upper-left neighbors
     - Rank the mosaic based on the sum of RGB differences between all pairs of adjacent tiles (sum weights in the graph)
-    - Insert mosaic into a heap
+  - Insert resulting mosaic into a heap
 - Output the top ten mosaics by popping from the heap

 #### Sample Algorithm 1 results: